BlacksilverConsulting/ImgOverlay/var/imaging/resources/migr8/README.md

 ## Note

 If you are migrating from a mounted drive, rather than root, you will need to alter the `cd /` part of the command that creates the compressed archive to change to the directory that is at the root of the copy of the application you want to migrate.
-For example, if you have mounted an LVM snapshot of the old root at `/mnt/lv_root`, then you should `cd /mnt/lv_root` before running the `tar czpf ...` command.
+For example, if you have mounted an LVM snapshot of the old root at `/mnt/lv_root`, then you should `cd /mnt/lv_root` before running the `tar chzpf ...` command.
+The error `tar: var/www/html/images: File removed before we read it` can be ignored, that symlink will be fixed later.

 If you want to verify that you have the correct directory, you can check for the file var/imaging/resources/amanda.txt, which has been present and unchanged since early 2012.
 For example, if you have mounted the drive containing the application at /mnt/lv_root, you could check for the file like this: